RailML: Licensing and pricing

 The usage of railML is possible at no charge as long as users register at railML.org, do not redistribute or modify the code, and do not use railML commercially.
-It is a free data exchange format but not open due to being licensed under a heavily restricted and non-permissive Creative Commons license.
+It is a free data exchange format but not open due to being licensed under a heavily restricted and non-permissive license derived from a Creative Commons license.

 Versions 0.x and 1.x were licensed under a proprietary license, where version 0.x was intended only for internal use and shared within the consortium.

 Version 2.0 to 2.2 used to be licensed with the Creative Commons license CC-BY-NC-SA until June 2013.
 Since July 2013 all versions from 2.0 onward were offered parallelly either with a commercial usable CC-BY-ND (V 3) license or with a restricted CC BY-NC-ND (V 3) license.
 The organization behind railML claims that the restrictions preventing redistribution and modifications are for quality control purposes, the means of which is requiring application developers to purchase a certification.

 Version 3.x is licensed under the same Creative Commons conditions, but in CC version 4.0.
 With this railML.org adapts the enhancements made by CC and garanties schema user the same usage rights as in previous years and railML versions.

 The Logo and the word railML are a registered as trademarks by the railML consortium at the EUIPO.